High technology takes center stage at the North American International Auto Show

 Another cool tech item?
 Digital license plates.

-"Can automate all registration renewals, make your life very simple, no more DMV,” says Cassandra Cavanah of rPlate.
+"Can automate all registration renewals, make your life very simple, no more DMV,” says Cassandra Cavanah of Reviver Auto.
 “It also looks incredibly cool as you can see."

 You can find the digital plates only in California, but the company is hoping to expand.